 Blackbutt is strong, durable and versatile.
 It is a solid choice for many applications.

-If you are getting ready to build a deck or a hardwood floor, call Narangba Timbers or visit our Display Deck.
+If you are getting ready to build a blackbutt deck or a hardwood floor, call Narangba Timbers or visit our Decking Showroom.
 It has a variety of hardwoods so you can get an idea of how they look, their texture and how solid they are to walk on.
 We carry a variety of hardwoods and softwoods for virtually any project you want to undertake, large or small.